eldimious/nodejs-api-showcase/README.md

 }
 ```

-Description: logs in to the server.
+**Description**: logs in to the server.
 Server will return a JWT token and user's info as:

 ```shell
 {